rahulshrivastava1487/ShopBridgeApp/README.md

 To run the application

 => You need to download the entire code, then build the solution and run the application

+I have used the following technologies in the ShopBridgeAPI project

+ASP .NET MVC
+SQL Server
+jQuery
+CSS
+Bootstrap